Skip to main content

 ASRS v1.1 Adult ADHD Self-Check

 A WHO-developed screening tool that helps identify symptoms consistent with adult ADHD.
 This is the validated 6-item Part A screener used in clinical and research settings.
-Your answers stay in your browser and are never stored.
+Questionnaire answers and scores are processed locally and are not intentionally sent to MindCheck Tools.

 Last reviewed: March 2026